Laos: Activist shooting shows risks to government critics – DW – 05/04/2023

 In recent years, Lao authorities have also cracked down on pro-democracy activists, arresting several demonstrators from the Lao National Unity group in November 2019 after they had planned a rally in Vientiane.
 Rights groups said the organizers had to cancel the event because many of the activists were put under state surveillance.

-In June 2021, environmental activist Houayheung "Muay" Xayabouly was arrested and imprisoned for five years after he repeatedly criticized the government over its mishandling of the Xe-Pian Xe-Namnoy dam collapse, which killed dozens of people.
+In June 2021, environmental activist Houayheung "Muay" Xayabouly was imprisoned for five years after she repeatedly criticized the government over its mishandling of the Xe-Pian Xe-Namnoy dam collapse, which killed dozens of people.

 After Sri Lanka, Laos too faces acute fuel crisis